friendlyPotat0/html-browser/README.md

 Run the server: `node server.js`

-Access the server from your browser of choice.
+Access the server from your web browser of choice.
 URL: `localhost:3000`

 ### Controls